 “It’s imperative that we focus our resources on improving early childhood education and daycares in Qikiqtani,” says QIA President P.J.
 Akeeagok, “investing in daycares means investing in our children and laying the groundwork for their future success.”

-I pi ti ki is made possible through $500,000 for two fiscal years from Makigiaqta, established by the Makigiaqta Training Corporation as part of the settlement between Nunavut Tunngavik Inc. and the Federal Government.
+I pi ti ki is made possible through $500,000 for two fiscal years from Makigiaqta, established by the Makigiaqta Training Corporation.
+The Makigiaqta money comes from the settlement between Nunavut Tunngavik Inc. and the Federal Government.

 “This program will go a long way in helping daycares like ours have the resources and tools we need to provide the best education for Inuit children,” says Noodloo Peter, educator and daycare manager at Tumikuluit Saipaaqivik daycare.